DeveloperWilliams/boreholeWebsite/README.md

 ### Customization

 You can customize the hero section to match your website branding and messaging.
-Here are some key files and components you might want to modify:

-- `src`:
 Feel free to customize the code and design to align with your companys' unique identity and goals.

 ### Contributing